DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Metrics

 In the context of conditional molecule generation, these fundamental evaluation criteria serve as a prerequisite to guarantee that the generated structures are chemically meaningful and sufficiently diverse before evaluating their spectrum-conditioned structural accuracy.

 \paragraph{Molecular Structure Validity Evaluation} The primary consideration is the chemical rationality of the generated molecular structures.
 The \textbf{Validity} metric ensures that the molecular structures conform to basic chemical rules, including chemically plausible valences (e.g., carbon atoms typically form four covalent bonds), and the overall bonding patterns are chemically reasonable (e.g., avoiding unrealistic bonds between atoms, maintaining aromatic delocalization).
-Building upon this, we introduce the \textbf{Validity and Complete (V\&C)} indicator, which not only requires chemical validity but also guarantees that the molecular graph forms a single connected entity instead of fragmented parts.
-This is particularly important for evaluating the model’s ability to generate fully connected, functional molecules.

 To further assess the model’s capacity for innovation, we measure the proportions of molecules satisfying \textbf{Validity and Unique (V\&U)} and \textbf{Validity, Unique, and Novelty (V\&U\&N)} criteria.
 Uniqueness is determined by canonicalizing molecular representations and removing duplicates, thus ensuring diversity among the generated structures.
-Novelty is evaluated by comparing the generated molecules against the training set, reflecting the model’s ability to produce genuinely novel chemotypes rather than simply memorizing training data.
+Novelty is evaluated by comparing the generated molecules against the training set, reflecting the model’s ability to produce genuinely novel molecules rather than simply memorizing training data.

 \paragraph{Molecular Structure Stability Evaluation} While structural validity is a necessary condition, it may not fully capture the chemical plausibility of a molecule.
 We additionally introduce a more stringent indicator of molecular stability. \textbf{Atom Stability} assesses whether each atom in the molecule has achieved an appropriate valence coordination, fully considering the influence of formal charges on the permissible bonding patterns. \textbf{Mol Stability} further requires that all atoms in the entire molecule satisfy the stability criteria, thereby providing a more comprehensive assessment of the chemical soundness of the generated molecules.